TimMct/web_app1/readMe.md

 ### factory pattern

 The factory pattern is used to created a user in a specific manner, hence by a type.
 I thought that grouping users by their job is a good ideea so I thought that the most important jobs (especially nowadays) are these: engineers, medics and teachers.
 The way the factory choses to create an user or another is by a string.
 This string specifies which type of user we want to have.
 For the moment the 3 subclasses of user don't have a special attribute.
+* Item 1
+* Item 2